sdeastham/mpi_netcdf_installer/README.md

 `./ucx_build.sh /path/to/target/dir`

 with your desired target directory inserted as required.
-Note that this will download and install OpenUCX v1.6.1; at time of writing (2019-11-25), there was a bug preventing OpenMPI v4.x.x from compiling with OpenUCX v1.7.
-This is however expected to be fixed soon.

 Once OpenUCX is installed, be sure to modify you `PATH` and `LD_LIBRARY_PATH` variables as suggested (and to do so in the bashrc file you will be using to build and run your MPI applications).

+A note on OpenMPI and OpenUCX versions: At time of writing (2019-11-25), there was a bug preventing OpenMPI v4.x.x from compiling with OpenUCX v1.7.
+A fix appears to have been merged into the master branch of OpenMPI - see https://github.com/open-mpi/ompi/pull/7144 - so this issue should be resolved in OpenMPI 4.0.3.
+Once that is released, it should be safe to update this set of scripts to download and install OpenUCX v1.7.x and OpenMPI v4.0.3.
+For now, this script downloads and installs the latest OpenMPI (v4.0.2) and a compatible version of OpenUCX (v1.6.1).

 #### Step 2b: Installing OpenMPI v4.x.x